Welcome!

 Saturdays are my favorite post days.
 I get to recommend articles I think deserve reading.
 In light of the ongoing fight across the country in regards to public employees, I think E.S.
 Browning's Wall Street Journal article is relevant.
 Some concessions made by public employees may (probably will) hurt them in the long term.
 That's a good reason not to give up your bargaining rights.

-"The 401(k) generation is beginning to retire, and it isn't a pretty sight.
+An excerpt: "The 401(k) generation is beginning to retire, and it isn't a pretty sight.

 The retirement savings plans that many baby boomers thought would see them through old age are falling short in many cases.